Connect to Data

 Click File > New or File > Open to open a new workspace.
 You can open multiple Tableau Prep Builder workspaces using these options if you want to work on multiple flows at the same time.
 In Tableau Prep Builder version 2019.3.1 and earlier, if you select File > Open, Tableau Prep Builder replaces your current open flow with the new flow you select.

 If you publish data sources to Tableau Server or Tableau Online from Tableau Desktop or as output from your flow, you can connect to these published data sources and use them as an input data source for your flow.

 Note: When you publish a flow that includes a published data source as an input, the publisher is assigned as the default flow owner.
 When the flow runs, it uses the flow owner for the Run As account.
-For more information about the Run As account, see Run As Service Account.
+For more information about the Run As account, see Run As Service Account(Link opens in a new window).
 Only the Site or Server Administrator can change the flow owner in Tableau Server or Tableau Online.